 - 1 oz pine nuts 30g

-- 2 tbsp olive oil virgin or extra virgin
+- 2 tablespoon olive oil virgin or extra virgin

 Remember to pin for later!